menu icon

 Spelt flour in banana bread is one of my all-time favorite baking discoveries, because it adds a delightfully nutty flavor while still yielding a tender crumb.
 This spelt flour banana bread recipe is naturally sweetened with maple syrup, making it a wholesome take on classic banana bread that's a feel-good choice for snacks, desserts, or breakfast with morning coffee.
 Unsurprisingly, it's incredible served slightly warm with a generous swipe of butter (always).

-So, if you've got some overripe bananas begging you not to throw them away or use them in a smoothie...
-I insist that you try this feel-good spelt flour banana bread!
+So, if you've got some overripe bananas begging you not to throw them away or use them in a smoothie... it's time to make feel-good spelt flour banana bread!

 Spelt flour banana bread with chocolate chips in loaf pan lined with parchment paper this recipe